A Beginner's Guide to Group Car Camping in Ontario Provincial Parks

 Hiking: Trails exist for all fitness levels.
 Download a trail map before you lose cell service.

-provincialparks have lakes and beaches, but not all have lifeguards — always swim with a buddy. -
+Swimming: Many provincialparks have lakes and beaches, but not all have lifeguards — always swim with a buddy.

 The Real Campground Culprit: Raccoons